 SYCL-based Parallel Frequency Tests for Randomness Assessment

-Accelerating NIST SP 800-22 statistical tests using Intel oneAPI and SYCL, achieving up to 60× speedup over the serial reference on CPU and GPU with a single portable codebase.
+Accelerating NIST SP 800-22 statistical tests using Intel oneAPI and SYCL — up to 2,234× speedup on GPU and 357× speedup on a 24-core CPU, from a single portable codebase.
+Bit-exact P-value match against the NIST STS 2.1.2 serial reference.

 ⭐ View on GitHub 📊 See Results